Culture of Poland: Art

 Polish art has always reflected European trends while maintaining its unique character.
 The Kraków school of Historicist painting developed by Jan Matejko produced monumental portrayals of customs and significant events in Polish history.
 Stanisław Witkiewicz was an ardent supporter of Realism in Polish art, its main representative being Jozef Chełmoński.

 The Młoda Polska (Young Poland) movement witnessed the birth of modern Polish art and engaged in a great deal of formal experimentation led by Jacek Malczewski (Symbolism), Stanisław Wyspiański, Józef Mehoffer, and a group of Polish Impressionists.
 Artists of the 20th century Avant-garde represented various schools and trends.
-The art of Tadeusz Makowski was influenced by Cubism; while Władysław Strzemiński and Henryk Stażewski worked within the Constructivist idiom.
+The art of Tadeusz Makowski was influenced by Cubism; while Władysław Strzemiński as well as Henryk Stażewski worked within the Constructivist idiom, and Tamara de Lempicka in the Art Deco style.
 Distinguished contemporary artists include Monika Sosnowska, Roman Opałka, Leon Tarasewicz, Jerzy Nowosielski, Mirosław Bałka, and Katarzyna Kozyra and Alicja Kwade in the younger generation.
 The most celebrated Polish sculptors include Xawery Dunikowski, Katarzyna Kobro, Alina Szapocznikow and Magdalena Abakanowicz.
 Since the inter-war years, Polish art and documentary photography has enjoyed worldwide recognition.
 In the 1960s, the Polish Poster School was formed, with Henryk Tomaszewski and Waldemar Świerzy at its head.

+Dance

+Dance in Poland consists of a diverse array of traditional and contemporary forms of dance.
+Traditional dances are often an important part of cultural celebrations, and these dances vary across regions of the country.
+The national dances of Poland are krakowiak (cracovienne), oberek, polonaise, kujawiak and mazur (mazurka).